RuLette/wdi-project-4/readme.md

 - User profiles would display how many followers each user has
 - Users who are logged in can like qrafts they admire
+- Better error handling and validation for forms
 - A messaging function between users